Bucketlist Travels logo

 Our selection of the best Viator tours of this destination, plus helpful tickets and transfers

 Plunge into the exciting stories that Lyon hides.
-Stories, anecdotes and legends that create unforgettable memories - as do its outstanding museums, dynamic cultural life, its past as a France's foremost publishing center, capital of the Three Gauls and "capitale de la Résistance française" and all the facts that have turned Lyon into France's gastronomical capital.
-During the 3 hours we will spend together you will linger in the major monuments but also discover the most awe-inspiring hidden secret places.
-The world is a book and those who do not travel and discover read only one page.
+Stories, anecdotes and legends that create unforgettable memories - as do its outstanding museums, dynamic cultural life, its past as a France's foremost publishing center, capital of the Three Gauls, and "capitale de la Résistance française"; And last, but not least, all the facts that have turned Lyon into France's gastronomical capital.
+During the 3 hours we will spend together, you will linger in the major monuments, but also discover the most awe-inspiring hidden secret places.
+The world is a book, and those who do not travel and discover, read only one page.

 Tour supplied by: